seal9055/zfuzz/README.md

 To run either of the targets, follow the steps outlined above, and then go to `src/targets/target.rs`.
 Here you can add targets to the `TARGETS` array using their TargetId number.
 Every target registered this way will be run by the fuzzer.
-Technically both targets can be run at the same time by registering multiple harnesses, but this is not yet tested.
-In the future this will enable differential fuzzing between multiple targets running at the same time on this fuzzer.
+Both targets can even be run at the same time by registering multiple harnesses in `targets.rs`.
+This feature can be used to setup differential fuzzing between 2 targets taking the same testcases (eg. 2 json parsers).

 #### Run
 ```sh